chelseakomlo/mls-architecture/draft-ietf-mls-architecture.md

 4. Bob and/or Charlie respond to Alice's message.
-In addtion, they might choose to update their key material which provides post-compromise security {{fs-and-pcs}}.
-As a consequence of that change, the group secrets are updated
+In addtion, they might choose to update their key material which provides post-compromise security for message content {{fs-and-pcs}}.
+As a consequence of group members updating their own key material, change, the group's secrets--- the symmetric encryption keys used to encrypt group messages---are updated.

 Clients may wish to do the following:

- -  create a group by inviting a set of other clients;
+ -  create a new group by inviting a set of other clients;

  -  add one or more clients to an existing group;